ZUGFeRD/fattural/README.md

-Fattural (Factur-x As Training daTa for neURAL networks) aims at providing tools and procedures to generate or provide open training data for Open-Source neural invoice recognition.
+Fattural (Factur-x As Training daTa for neURAL networks) was the attempt to providing tools and procedures to generate training data for Open-Source neural invoice recognition.

 Training data can be [essential](https://arxiv.org/pdf/1708.07403.pdf)